Waterston/WaterSys/README.md

 # WaterstonBotv1
 The ultimate database for the Waterston Bot.
+Maintained by Bandalqs and Pearism.